Railfanning in IndiaOn this page

 - New Delhi Station - An amazing place to spot trains and locomotives from all over the country.
-Chief attractions are the WAP-5 and WAP-7 departures in the evening on the various Rajdhanis.
+Chief attractions are the departures in the evening of the various Rajdhanis.
 Also variety of diesels can be spotted here.
 Must see - New Delhi trip shed on the north exit of the station which has hordes of locos lines up.

 - Okhla Station - One station south of Hazrat Nizamuddin, many expresses & Rajdhanis can be spotted going through this station at high speed .